linkerd/website/linkerd.io/content/2/architecture.md

 An ultralight transparent proxy written in [Rust](https://www.rust-lang.org/), the proxy is installed into each pod of a service and becomes part of the data plane.
-It receives all incoming traffic for a pod and intercepts all outgoing traffic via. an `initContainer` that configures `iptables` to forward the traffic correctly.
+It receives all incoming traffic for a pod and intercepts all outgoing traffic via an `initContainer` that configures `iptables` to forward the traffic correctly.
 Because it is a sidecar and intercepts all the incoming and outgoing traffic for a service, there are no code changes required and it can even be added to a running service.